rapidsai/devcontainers/USAGE.md

 ## Using the pre-built images

-The choice of using a pre-built image refers to the build/args/BASE entry in devcontainer.json.
+The choice of using a pre-built image refers to the build/args/BASE entry in `devcontainer.json`.
 The pre-built images are not meant to be used directly.
 The rapids-build-utils scripts are installed with a "feature," so they won't be present if you directly run a pre-built image with Docker instead of with a devcontainer tool (VS Code or devcontainer-cli)

 We publish a [matrix](matrix.yml) of pre-built images to DockerHub to accelerate initializing local devcontainers, GitHub Codespaces, and CI jobs.
+These use the "feature" scripts to install their components, so you can think of them as caching those steps.

 The features that comprise the image are noted in the image tags.
 If no version is defined for a tool or SDK, the image includes the latest available version at image build time.